Updated August 2024

 I also have two Amaircare travel purifiers that can also be used in cars, linked below (but my car has very high grade filtration so I don’t need to use an additional one).

-I bought and returned a Molecule because I didn’t realize this continually searches for a WiFi connection.
-Molekule with PECO, similar to PCO (Photocatalytic oxidation) technology.
+I bought and returned a Molecule because I didn’t realize this continually searches for a WiFi connection, which poses an EMF concern.
+Molekule uses PECO, similar to PCO (Photocatalytic oxidation) technology.
 This article reports that they “safely break down mycotoxins and odors.
 Some people may be interested in its effects on breaking down viruses and bacteria as well (including SARS-2).”
 Amazon associates link to the one I bought and returned: https://amzn.to/3MWgOGi

 CHEAPER OPTIONS